Pre-Hospital Emergency Medicine (PHEM)

 Pre-Hospital Emergency Medicine recruitment

 National recruitment for posts in August 2021/February 2022 is now closed.
 Applications for August 2022 training will open in September 2021.

 Note for EM trainees who have completed their PHEM training.

-to maintain contact with their PHEM practice, agreed by the RCEM.
+After you have finished your sub-specialty training, EM trainees may be allowed one day per month to maintain contact with their PHEM practice, agreed by the RCEM.
 This is at the discretion of your local School of EM and should not distract from completing your EM training.
 Military trainees should contact their DCA as days maintaining contact can also be permitted.